ArthurSonzogni/chromiumos-platform2/diagnostics/docs/telemetry.md

 ### Mojo interface

 `ProbeTelemetryInfo(categories)` in `CrosHealthdProbeService` interface can grab the data from selected `categories` from a single IPC call.
+And `ProbeProcessInfo(process_id)` can retrieve the [process information](#ProcessInfo) for a specific process_id.
 See the Mojo interface comment for the detail.

 Note that, __Strongly recommend__ to split your request into multiple and fetch a subset of interesting categories in each call, and setup disconnect handler